| Symbol | Meaning |

 This system was almost the only one used in Europe until about the 11th century, and was gradually supplanted during the next 500 years by Hindu-Arabic numerals.

-In the Middle Ages, a few conventions no longer used were common.
+In the Middle Ages, conventions we no longer use were common.

 A very common use of this technique was to indicate a number of scores.
 For example: